Operation Safed Sagar: Background

-Indo-Pakistani wars and conflicts includes the Kashmir conflict and its subsidiary conflicts such Siachen conflict and Trans-Karakoram Tract, which are the disputed territories of India and Pakistan on the India-Pakistan border (Actual Ground Position Line (AGPL), Line of Control (LoC), India–Pakistan International Border (IB), and Sir Creek (SC)) which had earlier seen many operations including 1984 Operation Meghdoot and 1987 Operation Rajiv.
+The Indo-Pakistani wars and conflicts includes the Kashmir conflict and its subsidiary conflicts such Siachen conflict and Trans-Karakoram Tract, which are the disputed territories of India and Pakistan on the India-Pakistan border.
+Previously, during the Siachen conflict, Indian forces had managed to dislodge Pakistani troops during a takeover attempt at the Siachen glacier.
+A ceasefire treaty had been proposed to mitigate further conflict in the area, with negotiations being conducted in Delhi during November 1992.
+However this agreement was not signed.

-Operations

-Operation Badr: Pakistani ground infiltrations
+Following a series of Nuclear tests by India and Pakistan in 1998, both nations agreed to sign the Lahore Declaration on 21 February 1999 to prevent a mutually catasrophic arms race and avoid conflict in the region.
+This was met with dismay by elements of the Pakistani Armed Forces who had in the precending months covertly trained and sent Pakistani troops and paramilitary forces, some allegedly in the guise of mujahideen, into territory on the Indian side of the LOC.
+The infiltration was codenamed "Operation Badr"; its aim was to sever the link between Kashmir and Ladakh, and cause Indian forces to withdraw from the Siachen Glacier, thus forcing India to negotiate a more favorable settlement of the broader Kashmir dispute.

+Prelude

+Operation Badr

+The Kargil conflict was triggered in early 1999 by the infiltration of Pakistani troops—disguised as Kashmiri militants—into strategic positions on the Indian side of the line of control which serves as the de facto border between the two countries in the disputed region of Kashmir.
+During its initial stages, Pakistan blamed the fighting entirely on independent Kashmiri insurgents, but documents left behind by casualties and later statements by Pakistan's Prime Minister and Chief of Army Staff showed the involvement of Pakistani paramilitary forces, led by General Ashraf Rashid.

 Initial infiltrations were noticed in Kargil in early May 1999.
-Because of the extreme winter weather in Kashmir, it was common practice for the Indian and Pakistan Army to abandon forward posts and reoccupy them in the spring.
+Because of the extreme winter weather in Kashmir, it was common practice for the Indian and Pakistan Army to temporarily abandon forward posts and reoccupy them in the spring.
 That particular spring, the Pakistan Army started reoccupying the forward posts well before the scheduled time.
 In a preliminary step in their bid to capture Kashmir, they reoccupied not only their own posts, but also 132 posts that belonged to India.

 By the second week of May, an ambush on an Indian army patrol acting on a tip-off by a local shepherd in the Batalik sector led to the exposure of the infiltration.
 Initially with little knowledge of the nature or extent of the encroachment, the Indian troops in the area initially claimed that they would evict them within a few days.
 However, reports of infiltration elsewhere along the LoC soon made it clear that the entire plan of attack was on a much bigger scale.